EVerest/everest-core/doc/v2/ocpp_201_device_model_initialization.md

-# OCPP 2.0.1: Device model initialization and inserting of config values
+# OCPP 2.0.1 and 2.1: Device model initialization and inserting of config values

 If there is no custom database used for the device model, and 'initialize_device_model' is set to true in the constructor of ChargePoint, the device model will be created or updated when ChargePoint is created.
 This document will